You Can Help Save Them By Using Our New Mobile App

 Real ivory is smooth (top) but sometimes cracked (bottom).

 Cracks in real ivory.

 Cellulose resins show regular lines (top), real ivory shows irregular lines (bottom).

 Cellulose resins often have bubbles (top) or jagged pits (bottom).

 Plastic can have detail and depth like real ivory but look for things like jagged pits (top) and test for temperature.
 Real ivory (bottom) typically has more detail and depth than bone.

 This is a common style for molded plastic pieces (often encased in glass) that store owners say are made of bone or ivory.

 In general, federal laws prohibit the intrastate sale of African elephant ivory if it was imported after 1990 (CITES) and the interstate sale of ivory if it’s under 100 years old (i.e., antique).
 However, the federal laws are very complicated and often hard to enforce (see links below).
 State laws are more straight forward and easier to enforce.
-Only nine states, however, currently have their own ivory trading bans: California, Hawaii, Illinois, Nevada, New Jersey, New Hampshire, New York, Oregon, and Washington.
+Only 10 states, however, currently have their own ivory trading bans: California, Hawaii, Illinois, Minnesota, Nevada, New Jersey, New Hampshire, New York, Oregon, and Washington.

 For more information on the ivory trade go to: